 - Security prices will fluctuate.
 The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the initial offering period. - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
-This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - The trust is considered to be concentrated in securities issued by companies in the consumer products and services sector.
-Negative developments in this sector will affect the value of your investment more than would be the case in a more diversified investment.

-- The trust invests in securities from the Index selected prior to the date of the trust's formation.
+This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - The trust invests in securities from the Index selected prior to the date of the trust's formation.
 The securities in the trust's portfolio will not change if the Index components, or their weightings within the Index, change.
-The performance of the trust may not correspond with the Index for this reason and because the trust incurs a sales charge and expenses. - The trust is not actively managed.
+The performance of the trust may not correspond with the Index for this reason and because the trust incurs a sales charge and expenses. - The trust is considered to be concentrated in securities issued by companies in the consumer products and services and utilities sectors.
+Negative developments in these sectors will affect the value of your investment more than would be the case in a more diversified investment.General risks of consumer products and services companies include the general state of the economy, the impacts of existing and changing government regulations, intense competition and consumer confidence and spending trends.
+General risks of companies in the utilities sector include increases in fuel and other commodity prices, the impacts of existing and changing government regulations and the general state of the economy.

+• The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.